fishjam-dev/membrane_rtc_engine/internal_docs/webrtc_media_events.md

 ### `trackVariantBitrates`

-* Contains updated bitrates of variants of the track send by the peer.
+* Contains updated bitrates of variants of the track send by the client.
   Needs to contain all of the variants.

 ```json